October 11, 2023 | 8 min read

 When completing her tax return, Joana claims a tax deduction for the $13,000 personal super contribution.
 This reduces her taxable income to $77,000 for the financial year.

-As her marginal tax rate is 34.5% (including the 2% Medicare levy), she pays $4,485 less in tax than she would have had she not made the super contribution.
+As the tax rate she pays on her income is 34.5% (including the 2% Medicare levy), she pays $4,485 less in tax than she would have had she not made the super contribution.
 In total, she saves $2,535 on tax (we’ve deducted the $1,950 paid in contributions tax).

 To claim a tax deduction, you’ll need to provide your super fund with a ‘Notice of intent to claim or vary a deduction for personal super contributions’ form.
 This form is available through your super fund or the Australia Taxation Office.